 CSUSB Outdoors trips

-ELIGIBILITY: Membership in the SRFC is available to all CSUSB students, Alumni Association members, faculty, staff, affiliates, and sponsored guests.
-To ensure that non–eligible users do not negatively impact eligible members, all members entering the SRFC must provide proof of membership every time they enter.
+ELIGIBILITY: Membership in the SRWC is available to all CSUSB students, Alumni Association members, faculty, staff, affiliates, and sponsored guests.
+To ensure that non–eligible users do not negatively impact eligible members, all members entering the SRWC must provide proof of membership every time they enter.

 USER DEFINITIONS: CSUSB STUDENT MEMBERS

 CSUSB Students who are regularly enrolled and pay the Student Union fee to attend the University define this category.
-No additional membership fee is required for access to the SRFC.
+No additional membership fee is required for access to the SRWC.

 A. CSUSB Students – Currently enrolled students at CSUSB are eligible to use the facilities upon presentation of valid identification.
 Students include: